open-telemetry/opamp-spec/specification.md

      `id-kp-codeSigning` EKU, failed name/policy constraints, or
      revocation — the Agent MUST terminate the connection.
-   * On successful validation, the Agent stores the validated leaf certificate (or its public key) for the duration of the connection.
+   * On successful validation, the Agent stores the validated leaf certificate (or its public key) for the duration of the session.
+     For WebSocket transport the session ends when the connection closes.
+     For HTTP transport the session persists across polling requests and ends when the Agent restarts or explicitly reconnects.
+On reconnection, the handshake is repeated and the Server presents a fresh certificate chain.
    * The Agent MUST verify `signature` over the `payload` bytes using the public key of the validated leaf certificate.
 If `signature` is absent or verification fails, the Agent MUST terminate the